The 2021 dig is currently full!

-In June of 2018 and 2019, the NPUC joined their efforts by leading a team of teachers and students to assist in part of their month long excursion.
+For the last three years, the NPUC has joined their efforts by leading a team of teachers and students to assist in part of their month long excursion.

-For our third annual dig, we are asking teachers to share this opportunity with their 7th grade and older students and bring a few along for this wonderful educational experience.
+For our fourth annual dig, we are asking teachers to share this opportunity with their 6th grade and older students and bring a few along for this wonderful educational experience.

 - Transportation: no charge if riding with the group.
 If you choose to take your own vehicle, it will be at your expense.